paraswap/paraswap-sdk/docs/md/-internal-/type-aliases/BuildTxInputBase.md

 #### Description

-Whenever msg.sender (`userAddress`) i.e. address calling the ParaSwap contract is different than the address sending the transaction, `txOrigin` must be passed along with `userAddress`
+Whenever msg.sender (`userAddress`) i.e. address calling the Velora contract is different than the address sending the transaction, `txOrigin` must be passed along with `userAddress`

 ### userAddress